Cyber-Chic/Cyber-Chic/README.md

 # 🛰️ THE MOORE SIGNAL ARCHIVE
 **ANGELA N. MOORE** • *CREATIVE TECHNOLOGIST*

-**The Moore Signal Archive is a creative studio exploring a diverse collection of creative inquiries—ranging from deep space investigations to the poetry of human perception.**
+**The Moore Signal Archive is a creative studio & public speaking company exploring a diverse collection of creative inquiries—ranging from deep space investigations to the poetry of human perception.**

 <h3>[ THE EXHIBITIONS ]</h3>
 <p>Hosting interactive exhibits and Q&A sessions.</p>